aridjayarecipes/cutesrecipes.web.app/content/post/2544-how-to-make-perfect-easy-and-healthy-chicken-soup.md

 1. Take 1/2 tsp black peper

-This chicken soup recipe doesn't get any easier than this.
+This chicken soup recipe doesn&#39;t get any easier than this.
 The ground cumin and bit of soy sauce really add a wonderful depth of flavor to this soup.
 Video Watch the video for making the Healthy Chicken and Kale Soup.
 A healing chicken soup filled with veggies, turmeric, herbs, chicken and lentils.
-This Creamy Instant Pot Chicken Noodle Soup Recipe is a healthy dinner recipe that's easy enough for any day of the week!
+This Creamy Instant Pot Chicken Noodle Soup Recipe is a healthy dinner recipe that&#39;s easy enough for any day of the week!

 <!--inarticleads2-->